INTRODUCING RACE-GAS ULTRA

 racing fuel, you will see a greyish white dust on the plugs and exhaust pipes.

-This is the bi-product burning leaded fuels.
+This is the byproduct burning leaded fuels.
 This dust has no effect on plug

 performance and will not damage the engine either.